FettLol/FettLolUtilMod/README.md

 - **Better End**: Custom recipes have been introduced to keep the "standard" way of building Tools rather than the custom way used in this mod.
 - **Biomes You'll Go**: Ametrine Gems and Pendorite Scraps were added to a number of loot tables.
-- **Biomes You'll Go**: If the `Gilded Netherite` mod is loaded, Gilded Netherite items can be upgraded with Pendorite and Ametrine.
+- **Biomes You'll Go**: If the `Additional Additions` mod is loaded, its Gilded Netherite items can be upgraded with Pendorite and Ametrine.
 - **Biomes You'll Go**: The missing Therium Shard => Therium Crystal recipe was added.
 - **Croptopia**: Croptopia crops will now also give a seed when harvested to make villager farming easier.
 - **Croptopia**: Croptopia crops will now be randomly distributed into villager chests as part of worldgen.